AndresParraSilva/NYC-Trip/README.md

     Evening:
     See the Rockefeller Center Christmas Tree and holiday window displays along Fifth Avenue. ✅

-    "Best beer in the world" ✅
+    "Best beer in the city" ✅

 ## Day 3: 12/09 (Monday)